 Dr Mark Pritchard

-DPhil Student in Clinical Medicine
+DPhil Student of Clinical Medicine

-- Specialty Registrar in Public Health
+- Honorary Specialty Registrar in Public Health Medicine